gboehl/dynare/src/source/installation-and-configuration.rst

 In order to run Dynare, you need one of the following:

 * MATLAB version 7.9 (R2009b) or above (MATLAB R2009b 64-bit for macOS);
-* GNU Octave version 4.2.1 or above, with the statistics package from `Octave-Forge<http://octave.sourceforge.io/>`_.
+* GNU Octave version 4.2.1 or above, with the statistics package from `Octave-Forge`_.

 The following optional extensions are also useful to benefit from extra features, but are in no way required: